Story Update September 2024

 I’d also like to know the final scores of each match.
 I do however doubt that any record of those results survives today.

 Next question on the list.
 Who were the South Sydney Fernleigh (Red and Green Bars) and what suburb did they play out of?
 What I can confirm is that South Sydney Fernleigh won the A Grade competition in 1948, 1949, 1950, 1957 & 1967.
-This means there’s a rich history of success associated with the club.
+This means there’s a rich history of success in the South Sydney District associated with the club.

 Additionally I found what could be a hint as to the origin of Fernleigh.
 In a ‘Pre-Rugby League Clubs’ article on the SSR Almanac – “In 1892 two rugby teams based around Moore Park, the Fernleigh and Richmond clubs, held a meeting and decided to merge into a single club called the Richmond club, wearing blue and white.”

 Another club I’ve also never heard mentioned before is Cleveland Street Olympians (Maroon and Gold).
 A bit of a background story would help there too.
-There’s also a Cleveland Street team (Maroon and Gold) but the only Cleveland Street teams.
+There’s also a Cleveland Street team.
 These sides I remember as the ones I used to play against from the school representing Cleveland Street Boys High aka Clevo.

 The other clubs mentioned here are more familiar but I have no idea if Redfern (Green, Red Fern Emblem) is associated with the Redfern All Blacks that still compete today.